 This milk also features ginger and cardamom, both of which have long been considered beneficial for digestion; cinnamon, which helps regulate blood sugar; pepper, which is also anti-inflammatory; and cloves, which are high in manganese – an essential mineral for metabolism and bone health.

 For a little sweetness, I recommend adding raw honey to taste.
 Besides cutting through the bitterness of the spices, raw honey also has its own nutritional benefits, as it’s been found to have anti-bacterial, anti-fungal, and antioxidant properties.

-But all that aside, trust me when I say the health benefits are just icing on the cake for this drink, which is at once soothing and stimulating, spicy and sweet.
+But all that aside, trust me when I say the health benefits are just icing on the cake when it comes to this drink, which is at once soothing and stimulating, spicy and sweet.

-- 3 cups whole milk (we use raw)
+- 3 cups whole milk

-- 1 1/2 teaspoons tumeric powder
+- 1 1/2 teaspoons ground turmeric

-- 1/2 teaspoon ginger powder
+- 1/2 teaspoon ground ginger

 - 1/4 teaspoon ground cardamom

-- 1/4 teaspoon cayenne powder
+- 1/4 teaspoon freshly ground black pepper

 - 1/4 teaspoon ground cloves